getsentry/sentry-javascript/packages/remix/README.md

 [![npm dt](https://img.shields.io/npm/dt/@sentry/nextjs.svg)](https://www.npmjs.com/package/@sentry/remix)
 [![typedoc](https://img.shields.io/badge/docs-typedoc-blue.svg)](http://getsentry.github.io/sentry-javascript/)

-This SDK is considering experimental and in an alpha state.
+This SDK is considered experimental and in an alpha state.
 It may experience breaking changes.
 Please reach out on [GitHub](https://github.com/getsentry/sentry-javascript/issues/new/choose) if you have any feedback/concerns.

 ## General

 This package is a wrapper around `@sentry/node` for the server and `@sentry/react` for the client, with added functionality related to Remix.